ansibleguy/collection_opnsense/docs/use_rule.md

   * port
   * protocol (_or any_)
   * ip-protocol (_IPv4/IPv6_)
+    * currently, unable to set IPv6 => seems to be a bug
   * direction
 * the ruleset managed by this plugin is SEPARATE from the default WEB-UI rules (_Firewall - Rules_) - combined usage might bring complications
-* interfaces must be provided as named in the network config => per example see: '/ui/diagnostics/interface/netstat'
+* interfaces must be provided as used in the network config
+  * per example see menu: 'Interface - Assignments - Interface ID (in brackets)'

 ## Info